 To learn to talk, he needs to be talked to.
 Talk to him, no baby talk (we talk about an exception later): talk as though you are talking to a close friend.
 It doesn’t matter what you talk about; in fact, it doesn’t have to be meaningful at first, but try to make it meaningful to some degree; for example, “Do you want to take a nap?”
 “Want to go for a walk” “Want to get a bite to eat” “Let’s go see a movie” – the key here is, whatever you say, always make it positive.

 To learn about the world around him, he needs to see, hear, smell, and touch things and people.
-Allow others to hold him, hug him, and talk to him.
+Allow others (people with whom you are familiar) to hold him, hug him, and talk to him.

-The one thing your Little One never needs is punishment.
-If he cries, it is for a reason.
-He is either uncomfortable (in pain, is hungry or afraid), or he wants attention.
+Keep in mind, discipline is the primary factor of success; however, the one thing your Little One never needs is punishment.
+If he cries, it’s for a reason.
+He is either uncomfortable (in pain, is hungry, or afraid), or he wants attention.
 So, when he cries, here is a simple approach to identifying and solving the problem:

 1) Check to be sure he is comfortable — No wet or mushy diapers

 a) No pins, needles or other objects jabbing the skin.

 b) No illness (check temperature).
 If high temperature is detected, check your medical manual, and/or call the doctor.